How Long Proofreading Takes (a Complete Guide with Tables)

 So you’re curious about how long proofreading takes.
 Whether you need to hire a proofreader or you’re thinking about becoming one, I can give you a complete answer to your query.
 I work as a proofreader and spend substantial time researching proofreading-related topics.

 On average, experienced proofreaders can work through about 2,500 words per hour, which equals ten 250-word pages.
 That means it would take roughly 25 minutes to proofread 1,000 words.
-However, due to numerous variables, it can take anywhere from 15–40 minutes to proofread 1,000 words (source).
+However, due to numerous variables, it can take anywhere from 15 to 40 minutes to proofread 1,000 words (source).

 How long proofreading takes depends on many factors, which is why the range of time to proofread 1,000 words is so broad.
 Let’s see how long proofreading takes according to the most well-respected sources in the industry.